Best Remedy for Carpal Tunnel Syndrome That Actually Works

 You should perform these core stretching exercises at least 4 times per day.
 Also do them after any stressful hand activity.

-4. Avoiding Stressful & Repetitive Motions
+4. Avoid Stressful & Repetitive Motions

 a vertical ergonomic mouse